First detection of tracks of radon progeny recoils by MIMAC: Radon progeny Recoils evidences

 \subsection{In coincidence events}

-The chamber clocks were synchronized with a 40~ns precision allowing chamber coincidence searches.
-As explained in ~\ref{seq-Origin}, we are expecting two different kinds of events in coincidence: cathode events and passing through cathode events.
+The chamber clocks were synchronized with a 40~ns precision, allowing chamber coincidence searches.
+As explained in section~\ref{seq-Origin}, we are expecting two different types of events in coincidence: cathode events and passing through cathode events.
 We consider two events in coincidence if there are separated by less than $11.6$ \textmu s.
-It corresponds to the time required to travel the distance separating the cathode and the anode (25 cm) for primary ionization electrons.
+It corresponds to the time required to travel the distance between the cathode and the anode (25 cm) for primary ionization electrons.
+Indeed, in the case of a cathode event as described before (case 3), the \ag-particle can pass through the gas volume releasing part of its energy close to the anode while the daughter NR releases its energy close to the cathode.
+In that case, we measure a prompt signal from the \ag-particle and a delayed signal from the daughter nucleus with a $11.6$ \textmu s delay.